Cghlewis/data-mgmt-ed-research-book/_book/09-data-collection.md

 2. Quality control practices implemented during data collection
     - Best practices associated with managing and reviewing data during collection

 Before we dive into collecting data, it's important to first review the ethical and legal considerations of your data collection effort.
-When working with human subjects it is likely that the Institutional Review Board (IRB) will need to review and approve all of your data collection instruments as well as any agreement forms that will be collected as part of your study.
+When working with human subjects it is likely that an Institutional Review Board (IRB) will need to review and approve all of your data collection instruments as well as any agreement forms that will be collected as part of your study.
 Our next section will provide an overview of the IRB and its requirements as well as best practices for creating agreement forms for participants and partners.

 ## Institutional Review Board

-The IRB is a formal organization designated to review and monitor human participant research and ensure that the welfare, rights, and privacy of research participants are maintained throughout the project [@oregon_state_university_what_2012].
-If you are conducting education research with human participants you will most likely have some interaction with and oversight from the IRB.
+An IRB is a formal organization designated to review and monitor human participant research and ensure that the welfare, rights, and privacy of research participants are maintained throughout the project [@oregon_state_university_what_2012].
+If you are conducting education research with human participants you will most likely have some interaction with and oversight from one or more IRBs.
+IRBs exist at institutions that conduct research, including universities, school districts, state agencies, or research institutions, and in some industries such as clinical research, even for-profit IRBs are available for hire [@emanuel_should_2006].
+Even within institutions there can be more than one IRB (e.g., a medical review board and a behavior science review board) [@duru_institutional_2023].
 Before reviewing potential requirements, let's review the history of this administrative body.

 ### Background